cloudnative-pg/cloudnative-pg/docs/src/appendixes/object_stores.md

 # Appendix A - Common object stores for backups

-You can archive the backup files in any service that is supported by the Barman Cloud infrastructure.
+You can store the [backup](backup.md) files in any service that is supported by the Barman Cloud infrastructure.
 That is:

 - [AWS S3](https://aws.amazon.com/s3/)